tisstherat/personnal-projects/README.md

 # personnal-projects
-Any project I make for fun, often simple C programs
+Hello
+I am Tiss !
+This is where my personnal projects are !
+Those are mainly short C programs !